-Tax Strategies for High-Income Earners
+Tax Strategies For High-Income Earners

-Health Savings Account (HSA)
+Investing in a Health Savings Account

-- The contributions are tax deductible
+- Contributions to an HSA are tax deductible

-- The growth is tax free
+- HSA account growth is tax free

 - Withdrawals are tax free for qualified expenses